briandconnelly/nicheconstruct/model/README.md

 ### The Configuration File

-By default, the model uses the configuration specified in `run.cfg`.
+By default, the model uses the configuration specified in `base.cfg`.
 Alternate configuration files can be specified with the `--config` option.

 In the configuration file, parameters are separated into sections based on what